nosumm/home-health/README.md

              - timestamp
              - user_id that links the packet to it's user
              - test_type represents the type of test taken.

-        Users are linked to packets in the database through the packet's user_id field.
-        Every packet contains a user_id which will match the unqiue id of some user in the database.

         more resources: